AidenSorabji/AidenSorabji/README.md

 <!-- Markdown -->
 ## Sup — I'm Aiden Sorabji 👨‍💻

-I'm a Python programmer and an HTML writer based in Calgary 🇨🇦.
+I'm a Python programmer and an HTML writer based in Canada 🇨🇦.

 _At the moment, I am trying to learn more about **HTML** and **Java** and expanding my (already vast) knowledge of **Python**!_